mpcq-network/mpcq-mirror-node/test/README.md

 are submitted to the main network, the mirror node importer ingests these to the database, and the client subscribes to either the mirror node gRPC or REST API to receive results.

-To achieve this, the tests use the Hiero Java SDK under the hood.
+To achieve this, the tests use the MPCQ Java SDK under the hood.
 This E2E suite allows us to execute scenarios as regular clients would and gain the required confidence during deployment.

 ## Cucumber